This article was last updated on Feb. 16, 2022.

 But, it’s never too late to re-energize your commitment to becoming an antiracist, which requires everyone to address their implicit biases, assess their privilege and find the courage not only to say what needs to be done but actually do it.
 It’s never too late to revisit a book, movie or podcast that opened your eyes two years ago or expose yourself to a new voice that will challenge you to continue the work of creating a more equitable world.

-Here’s a list of 20 books, documentaries, podcasts, digital media, and experts that will be the starting point for what should be a lifelong journey to becoming an antiracist.
+Here’s a list of 26 books, documentaries, podcasts, digital media and experts (six of them are new!) that will be the starting point for what should be a lifelong journey to becoming an antiracist.

 Non-Fiction and Fiction Books